Seasoned travel agents ride out storm of bad news from coronavirus outbreak

 Travel bans and infection rates are barring some Americans from international travel, and fear of the virus that causes the COVID-19 respiratory disease has postponed other trips.
 Travel agency executives say preparedness should take precedence over fear.

 M. Carmen Carbonell, president of Your Own Italy agency, said bookings surged this fall before a “real slowdown” in January and February.
-With large parts of Italy effectively quarantined, Ms. Carbonell said, travelers this month are choosing to “exercise caution” and stay in areas where the virus has not infiltrated.
+Italy on Monday extended its travel lockdown to the entire country.

 “Obviously, [the virus] is not a good thing for the tourism economy in Italy, but we know this too shall pass,” Ms. Carbonell said.